mab253/designII-fall2022/assignments/final-code-upload.md

 We are going to use Github to share code from the final versions of our project prototypes.
 We will each create a different _branch_ in the same private repository.

-Once you are added to this repository via your e-mail, you can see it here: https://github.com/mab253/22design2-final
+Once you are added to this repository via your e-mail, you can see it here: https://github.com/mab253/22design2-final *NOTE:* This is the same process we went through for uploading your first prototypes, but note the change in URL: this is a different, new private repository for the final code.

 1. Do you have a Github account?
 Please [set one up](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) in case you don't.